Pauncefork History, Family Crest & Coats of Arms

 Another 30 words (2 lines of text) are included under the topic Early Pauncefork Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pauncefork family to the New World and Oceana
+Migration of the Pauncefork family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Pauncefork arrived in North America very early: John Pauncefoot who landed in North America in 1750.